eliardocosta/BVshear/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of BVshear is to ...
+The goal of BVshear is to provide density, probability, quantile and random generation functions for the Brutsaert-Veron shear driven distribution.

 ## Installation